Highlights of Japan

 Check in at your ryokan, then explore Lake Ashi, Owakudani, and the surrounding landscapes.
 Return in the evening for a kaiseki dinner and a relaxing night in traditional Japanese style.

-Learn more about ryokans in the product conditions below
+Learn more in the product conditions below

 Discover Kyoto’s timeless beauty, from the streets of Gion to its iconic Zen gardens and the Philosopher’s Path.
 Enjoy matcha tea in the peaceful Murin-an Garden, then travel to Nara, Japan’s first capital, for a guided visit of its historic treasures.